ArcanaXIX/GhostTrickNGPlus/README.txt

 All future releases will be pushed to the "Release" directory.
 Source code, scripts, and a changelog if you are interested in replicating or adding to my work can be found at the "ResourceFiles" directory.

+For more info on the process, see the project thread on RHDN: https://www.romhacking.net/forum/index.php?topic=32844